 - Top Tips for successful macarons

-- The basic recipe macarons (with detailed notes at each stage).
+- The basic recipe for macarons (with detailed notes at each stage).

 - A few FAQs – includes how to get the right temperature for your oven and how to judge the amount of mixing

 - Some of my favourite flavours (including savoury macarons)